 Kids, not just adults, get headaches, too.
 Luckily, very few headaches are caused by serious conditions, such as a tumors, infections, or a head injury.
 Regardless, common headaches can be very painful and distracting for children.

 Take your child to the doctor for help with headaches.
-Your child may need medication or changes in his daily routine, such as diet, exercise, and rest and relaxation.
+Your child may need medication or changes in his daily routine, such as diet, exercise, and rest.
 If over time, your doctor is not able to treat or manage the headaches, ask for a referral to a pediatric neurologist or headache specialist.

 Kids who get headaches can participate in most activities, but sometimes it will be best to just take it easy.
 If your child has headaches, try not to overcommit him to too many activities.
 Leave some time for rest and relaxation.
 Overall, kids who get headaches will benefit from balanced, nutritious meals (especially breakfast), regular sleep patterns (including a full night’s sleep), and exercise.
 Although exercise may help relieve tension, it may not be a good idea for your child to exert himself during a headache.

 Your child spends most of the day at school, so you need to make teachers and school staff aware of your child’s headaches.
 Have your doctor write a note explaining any medications and special instructions, such as rest or recovery periods.
 Make sure that your child is allowed to take his medication when needed.
 Migraines, for example, should be treated as soon as your child senses one coming on.
 Waiting until class ends is likely to lead to a much more severe migraine and a longer recovery period.
 Children with headaches may need to miss school, but if your child missing school often, you should seek further medical attention.

 If your child has headaches, encourage him to keep a headache diary to help recognize when and why the headaches happen.
 Take this information to your child’s doctor because it will help to determine the cause of the headaches and create a treatment or prevention plan.

 The National Headache Foundation suggests the following questions for your child’s headache diary: